IAmJuniorB/PyMaths/README.md

-# PyMaths Module
+# **PyMaths Module**
+══════════════════════
-A work in progress, incomplete, library full of mathematical algorithms, constants, and functions.
+> A work in progress, incomplete, library full of mathematical algorithms, constants, and functions.

 ## Table of Contents